 Health Savings Account Contributions

 Eligibility depends on being enrolled in a high-deductible health insurance plan.
-You’re limited to an overall contribution limit of $3,550 for the year as of 2020 if you're single.
-This increases to $3,600 in 2021, and you get an extra $1,000 in "catch-up" contributions if you're age 55 or older.
+You’re limited to an overall contribution limit of $3,600 for the year as of tax year 2021 if you're single.
+This is the tax return you'll file in 2022.
+You get an extra $1,000 in "catch-up" contributions if you're age 55 or older.

 You can’t deduct any contributions made by your employer because these aren’t included in your taxable income to begin with.
 You should receive a Form 1099-SA citing the amounts you can deduct, and you must file Form 8889 with your tax return to claim this deduction.